 Avoid Pitching Injuries – Do’s and Don’ts for Young Pitchers

-*Aside* The proper long-term solution for preventing these injuries in our youth athletes is not to allow specialization until late high school.
+*Aside* The proper long-term solution for preventing pitching injuries in our youth athletes is not to allow specialization until late high school.
 Our youth athletes should spend less than six months specializing in any one sport while filling in the rest of the year with cross-training and sports that activate different muscles.
 If your child is a throwing athlete, enroll them in soccer for the other half of the year.
 If they are swimmers, sign them up for a running sport.
-The sport selection isn’t as important as training other movement and motor patterns, so the youth athlete doesn’t develop chronic injuries.
+The sport selection isn’t as crucial as training other movement and motor patterns, so the youth athlete doesn’t develop chronic injuries.

 DO: Warm-up Before Pitching